 For example, the NCC has been focused on promulgating rules related to digital convergence.
-Since December 2013, the NCC continued to solicit comments from the public on eleven topics relating to the local loop, the prevention of monopolization of broadcasting media, the regulations governing political party, government and army's investments in broadcasting industry, the identification of dominant market operators and asymmetric regulation for dominant market operators, the principle of content management, the principle of hierarchical regulation, the infrastructure of telecommunications network, the structure of amendment to regulations governing digital convergence, the spectrum auction and regulation.
-One possible regulatory structure proposed by the NCC would be the coexistence of the Telecommunications Act, the Cable Radio and Television Act, the Digital Convergence Act, and the merged Radio and Television Act and Satellite Broadcasting Act.
-It is anticipated that the NCC will present the proposal of draft legislation in turn and submit the draft Digital Convergence legislation to the Executive Yuan by the end of year 2015.
-The new regulations may impose more stringent measures on us as a dominant market operator and benefit our competitors, which could have a material adverse effect on our business prospects and our results of operations.
+Since December 2013, the NCC continued to solicit comments from the public on eleven topics relating to the local loop, the prevention of monopolization of broadcasting media, the regulations governing political party, government and army's investments in broadcasting industry, the identification of dominant operators and asymmetric regulation for dominant operators, the principle of content management, the principle of hierarchical regulation, the infrastructure of telecommunications network, the structure of amendment to regulations governing digital convergence, and spectrum auction and management.
+On October 14, 2015, the NCC passed a "comprehensive draft legislative framework on converging digital telecommunication transmissions" proposing five pieces of legislation - the Telecommunication Business Act, Regulations Governing the Service of Cable Multi-Channel Platform, the Radio and Television Enterprises and Channel Enterprises Administration Act, Regulations Governing Telecommunication Infrastructures and Resources, and the Electronic Telecommunication Act - to constitute a legal framework for converging digital telecommunication transmissions.
+Such proposal was submitted to the Executive Yuan on December 31, 2015, and the proposal is still being circulated among various ministries and reviewed by the Executive Yuan as of the date of this annual report.
+The proposed legislation focuses on introducing the concept of layered regulation, lowering barriers to entering the market, removing unnecessary restrictions and on imposing special obligations on dominant operators.
+The new regulations may impose more stringent measures on us as a dominant operator and benefit our competitors and potential entrants to the market, which could have a material adverse effect on our business prospects and our results of operations.